Towards understanding CG and GMRES through examples: The GMRES Method

-Note that the (more costly) GMRES implementation based on Householder orthogonalization in the Arnoldi algorithm is also normwise backward stable~\cite{DrkGreRozStr95}.
-In the classical Gram-Schmidt orthogonalization the orthogonality is lost too quickly to guarantee backward stability of the corresponding GMRES implementation; see~\cite{GirLanRozEsh05} for a rounding error analysis of classical Gram-Schmidt.
+Note that the (more costly) GMRES implementation based on the Householder variant of the Arnoldi algorithm, which is used, e.g., in MATLAB, is also normwise backward stable~\cite{DrkGreRozStr95}.
+In the classical Gram-Schmidt (CGS) variant, however, the orthogonality is lost too quickly to guarantee backward stability of the corresponding CGS-GMRES implementation; see~\cite{GirLanRozEsh05} for a rounding error analysis of the CGS orthogonalization algorithm.